psychemedia/sin-eater-resources/resources/MTSAE_merthyr-times-sowlais-times-aberdare-echo.md

 BY THE WAY.
 ...
 The controversy about the Sin-eater in Wales is still going on merrily in the columns of the Academy.
-In tho last number Mr. Hartland, metaphorically speaking, pulls Mr. J. P. Owen to pieces.
+In the last number Mr. Hartland, metaphorically speaking, pulls Mr. J. P. Owen to pieces.

 ...